Short-term incoming (occasional) students

 Please note, fees quoted are for the full year – fees will be halved if studying for one semester only.

-If you are interested in nursing, please contact the International Engagement Office for further information, as there is a special programme and fees available.
+If you are interested in nursing, please contact the International Engagement Office for further information, as there is a special programme and fees available, and different academic dates.

 The application process consists of three stages: